wouteroostervld/rhel_vagrant_idm/README.md

-!!
-Vagrantfile with IPA-server and -client.
+#Vagrantfile with IPA-server and -client.

 Vagrantfile to install an ipa-server (ipa.example999.com) and configure a separate ipa-client (rhel76.example999.com).